outdreamer/build-a-cure-1/docs/variable_physics.md

   - variance attracts variance to allocate the task of ordering to the systems that are best at ordering (efficient systems) - entropy

+  - how do attributes emerge:
+    - example:
+      - viscosity emerges from the interaction of boundary, distribution, pressure, & binding rules, as liquids change states to form higher viscosity states on the spectrum of liquidity
+      - as these objects interact without invalidating the original interface (liquid), other attributes emerge from combinations of objects & their interaction chains

   - do variables with more similarities tend to cooperate or compete more?
     - it depends on:
       - what stage of similarity theyre at, including whether they: